 Inappropriately used, lost, stolen or spoiled carried doses require complete withdrawal of carry privileges until adequate clinical and social stability is established.
 Replacement dosing is provided only as a daily witnessed ingestion.
 Resumption of carry privileges after reports of inappropriately used, lost, stolen or spoiled carried doses should take into account the circumstances of the incident, as well as the patient's clinical and social situation.

+Facilitate guest dosing (i.e. arranging for the patient to temporarily receive their dose from a different pharmacy) when take-home dosing may not support treatment safety and effectiveness or where the patient is unable to attend their regular pharmacy for an extended time.

 Methadone Considerations: